The stele erected by the Municipality of Trieste in the cemetery of Servola, in memory of the victims of the Italian air raid of April 21th, 1916.

 Adosso ai Zivili – Right on civilians

-Le bombe ghe romba, – Had bombs rumbling,
+Le bombe ghe romba, – Bombs rumble on them,

-Le bombe li mazza – They’re killed by bombs
+Le bombe li mazza – Bombs kill them

-Del ludro re bomba ! – of the jerk bomb king !
+Del ludro re bomba ! – The bomb of that jerk, the bomb king !

 Su cese e ospedali – On churches and hospitals